-In reference to the increased debt burden of Canadian family, Canadian government has been taking various measures to stop further increase and reduce the recent debt load as it was experienced high as 152 per cent debt-to-income ratio in February, 2012.
-Real estate is one of the major areas where it should require a great concern of a government to take efforts to safeguard home financing and interests of home buyers / owners.
+In reference to the increased debt burden of the Canadian families, the Canadian government has been taking various measures to stop the further increase and reduce the recent debt load as it was experienced as high as 152 percent debt-to-income ratio in February 2012.
+Real estate is one of the major areas where it should require a great concern of a government to take efforts to safeguard home financing and interests of home buyers/owners.
 The federal government is once again going to tighten mortgage-lending rules to soften down the overheated housing market and increased household debt crisis.
-Mr Jim Flaherty, Minister of Finance, announced new mortgage amortization and refinance rules, according to him these further adjustments to the rules for government-backed insured mortgages will bring down the overextended pressure of households and will help in making the housing market strong in Canada.
+Mr. Jim Flaherty, Minister of Finance, announced new mortgage amortization and refinancing rules, according to him these further adjustments to the rules for government-backed insured mortgages will bring down the overextended pressure on households and will help in making the housing market strong in Canada.

-Here are the new changes which were announced by the Federal Government for insured mortgages type.
+Here are the new changes which were announced by the Federal Government for insured mortgage type.
 These new rules will be effective from July 9th, 2012 are:

 - The maximum amortization is reduced from 30 years to 25 years.
 This amortization period reduction will help Canadian families in reducing their total interest payments towards their mortgages, which also means faster build up equity on homes and paying off mortgages.
 It’s the third time the Harper government has reduced the maximum amortization period in the last four years to make it easier for Canadians to buy homes.

 - Availability of government-backed insured mortgages to homes is limited by its price; properties purchased for over $1 million are not eligible for mortgage insurance.

 - Reduce the maximum loan to value ratio on refinances to 80 percent from 85 percent.
 It means now the maximum equity homeowners can take out of their existing home when refinancing is 80% of the value.
 It’ll promote saving via homeownership and also encourage homeowners to manage borrowings through their homes.